evadinckel/ft_cloud_engineer/README.md

 #### Deployment

 - This has been the most exciting and challenging part for me.
-I have deployed the ft rating app through Heroku
+I have deployed the FT Ratings App through Heroku.
+The app is available at: